eivindeb/pyfly/README.md

 * **g**: Float.
 The gravitational acceleration
 * **rho**: Float.
 The permutativity of the air
 * **turbulence** Boolean.
 Controls if turbulence (from Dryden Turbulence Model) is enabled.
-* **turbulence** String.
-If turbulence is enabled, controls the intensity of the turbulence as described in the Dryden Turbulence Model.
+* **turbulence_intensity** String.
+If turbulence is enabled, controls the intensity of the turbulence as described in the Dryden
+Turbulence Model.
 One of "light", "moderate", "severe".

 ### States
 All states used in the simulator must be declared in the states block.
 The simulator wont run without the states in PyFly.REQUIRED_VARIABLES being declared, but optional states such as energy states can be declared here if they are to be plotted or otherwise are needed.
+Quaternions are used internally to represent attitude, but initial/value/constraint conditions are given on the Euler angles roll, pitch and yaw.

 Only the name argument is strictly required, although other arguments can be required if the state is to be plotted.

 * **name**: String.
 Name of state